jainankit16/serviceo-auth/README.md

 # serviceo-auth

-Auth0 authentication for serviceo applications.
+It handles `Auth0` authentication for service microservices.

 ## Usage instructions